 Best Beaches Around the World According to Travel Experts

 My favorite beach in the U.S. is Juan Ponce de León Landing in Melbourne Beach, Florida, Brevard County.
-It is one of the few beaches where you can still feel the quiet presence of wildlife and nature.
-As you sit at by shoreline, you can see dancing dolphins and other sea life reminding you how amazing and beautiful life is.
+It is one of the few beaches where you can feel the quiet presence of wildlife and nature.
+As you sit by shoreline, see dancing dolphins and other sea life reminding you how amazing and beautiful life is.

 Carmen M. Perez, Lifestyle Expert and Expert Business Marketing Strategist, EffortlessLivingOnline

 I gotta go with The Hole in San Clemente, CA. It’s the beach I grew up on.
-Unlike neighboring T-Street, The Hole is rarely crowded, and the people who are there are probably from your high school class.
+Unlike neighboring T-Street, The Hole is rarely crowded, and people there are probably from your high school class.
 The water is super clean, not too cold, and there’s decent surf too.
 Oh and the view!
-It’s below some awesome beach cliffs, so you get amazing vistas from above and below.
+It sits below some awesome beach cliffs, so you get amazing vistas from above and below.
 There’s nowhere like my hometown beach.

 Shaun, Food and Tour Expert, Da Nang Food Tour

 Our favorite U.S. beach is not one that first comes to mind for most people — which is partly why we love it.
 Second Beach on the Olympic Peninsula of Washington is not a palm fringed, bronzed bodies, ice-cream-vendor type of beach.
 It’s more of an unblemished natural beauty that emerges from the evergreens that give the state its nickname.

 You have to work a bit to earn a glimpse of this beauty since access is by a trail through the forest.
 Your efforts will be rewarded by an often near empty stretch of soft golden sand, tidal pools for exploring and a picturesque seascape dotted with seastacks.

 Sarah, Travel and Wellness Expert, Live, Dream, Discover